lewagon/data-engineering-setup/_partials/vscode_ssh_connection.md

 Notice the connection in the very bottom-left corner of your VS Code window.
 It should have the Connection type (SSH), and the name of the host you are connected to.

-**The setup of your local machine is over.
-All following commands will be run from within your 🚨 virtual machine**🚨 terminal (via VS Code)

 <details>
 <summary markdown='span'>Viewing your SSH Configuration</summary>